Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

-India is also one of the largest telecommunication market in the world.
-Having a large geography and population, India also has the largest growth of mobile subscribers and technology development.
-Total subscribers in India has already crossed 1 billion mark.
+India is also one of the largest telecommunication markets in the world.
+Having large geography and population, India also has the largest growth of mobile subscribers and technology development.
+Total subscribers in India has already crossed 1 billion marks.
 Now the number of telecom subscribers in India is 1.19 billion, as of Jan 2018.
-The total subscribers in mainly dominated by the mobile subscribers in 2G, 3G and 4G.
-Which also requires higher chunk of frequencies in different spectrum bands.
-This post we are updating different spectrum bands in 2G, 3G and 4G mobiles.
+The total subscribers in mainly dominated by mobile subscribers in 2G, 3G, and 4G.
+Which also requires a higher chunk of frequencies in different spectrum bands.
+This post we are updating different spectrum bands in 2G, 3G, and 4G mobiles.
 It is also important for people to check the band and technology before buying the smartphones and the device to use in India.

 |S.N||Mobile Technology in India||Frequency bands in India||Major Operators|